 DID phone numbers enable the E911 services for users and are used for external calls.
 You can select more than one DID for users.
 You must only assign the claimed numbers and numbers that are ported successfully to users or work groups.
 If you do not have any numbers to assign, claim or port more numbers.
 To assign phone numbers, go to Voice basic settings in user's profile.
 See Get Telephone Numbers.

 Extension numbers are used for the internal calls and to enable short dialing.
 Users who have their site dialing enabled, can dial each other without entering the site code.
 For example, if you have the site code 101 with two extensions 10110 and 10111, you can dial the other party by dialing just 10 or 11.

 Even with a defined site code, you can enter any extension length you like when creating a new user.
 If you do not follow the site code and the recommended length, the system warns you.
 However, you can save the user and function as long as the number is unique across all phone systems.
 For example, if the system suggests 10110 for extension number and you change it to 11, a warning appears that "...not respecting the site dial plan may impact short dialing".
 You can save the user and continue as long as there is not other user with this extension.

 To see the extension numbers and the user or service they are assigned to, go to Home > Extension Numbers.

-Note: Every user gets a softphone, which enables them to log in and use the Virtual Office desktop app and Virtual Office mobile app.
+Note: Every user gets a softphone, which enables them to log in and use the 8x8 Work for Desktop and 8x8 Work for Mobile.

 You can select a device based on your inventory and assign it to the user.
 See the list of supported devices by 8x8.
 For details, see our content on Manage Your Devices.
 For a quick view of the user's assigned device, go to Home > Users page and click the user in the list.
 Check Voice basic settings in the Info Panel.